About This Chapter

 24. Decentralization in Accounting: Advantages & Disadvantages

-More companies are veering away from the traditional centralized management approach.
-Companies are decentralizing operations.
-Read on to know more about the advantages and disadvantages of decentralization.
+More companies are veering away from the traditional centralized management approach and are decentralizing operations.
+Continue on to learn more about the advantages and disadvantages of decentralization.

 25. What is Cost Structure? - Definition, Types & Examples

 In this lesson, you'll learn how important it is for businesses to know just what kinds of costs they need to be aware of in order to stay in operation.
 You'll also learn how a business figures out just what kinds of costs it will incur.

 An important part of identifying and mitigating risk is understanding what risks you can avoid and what risks you must accept.
 In this lesson, we will discuss the difference between residual and inherent risk, two types of risk good managers must understand.

 27. What is Inherent Risk? - Definition & Assessment

 In this lesson, you will learn about the concept of inherent risk in accounting.
 Then, the lesson explains how this risk is assessed, with the help of an example.

 In this lesson, we will define risk.
 We will also identify the various types of risks found in the accounting and finance professions.
 We will explore the reasons for the risk and provide examples of each type.

 In this lesson, we will clarify the difference between risk management and risk control.
 We will also describe a five step process commonly used in risk management.
 In addition, we will highlight four basic categories of risk controls.